-2013 HIGHLIGHTS: Inactive for Games 1-9 and 11-15 ...
-Made NFL debut in Game 10, Nov.
-10 at Baltimore on special teams (no statistics) ...
-Slowed early in season by hamstring strain suffered in practice, but now is cleared for full activity ...
-Played in all four preseason games, rushing 28-for-130 with one TD, and catching five passes for 39 yards.
+2013: Played in one game as a rookie, seeing special teams action on Nov.
+10 at Baltimore ...
+Inactive for Games 1-9 and 11-16 ...
+Slowed early in season by hamstring strain suffered in practice ...
+Played in all four preseason games, rushing 28-for-130 with one TD, and caught five passes for 39 yards.

-MORE ON COMMUNITY SERVICE: Burkhead’s community outreach work has included team hospital visits, activity with Madonna Wheelchair Football Workshop, the Fellowship of Christian Athletes and benefits for Irving (Texas) Recreation Center ...
+More on community service: In addition to his work with the Team Jack Foundation (see previous item), Burkhead is a frequent participant in Bengals and NFL community outreach activities ...
+He is a speaker for the NFL’s Play60 program, and his past outreach work has included team hospital visits, activity with Madonna Wheelchair Football Workshop, the Fellowship of Christian Athletes and benefits for Irving (Texas) Recreation Center ...
 Three-time member of Nebraska’s Brook Berringer Citizenship Team, and was selected as one of Nebraska’s Student-Athlete HERO Leadership Award winners in 2012 ...
 Chosen as one of Uplifting Athletes Champions of 2011-12, for helping place focus on helping children with rare diseases ...
-One of 11 FBS players named to Allstate AFCA Good Works Team, and in December 2012 he was named captain of that team.
+One of 11 FBS players named to Allstate American Football Coaches Association Good Works Team, and in December 2012 he was named captain of that team.

 As a true member of Bengaldom, Jack's huge win at Children's Hospital in Boston last week foreshadowed Cincinnati's massive win at Paul Brown Stadium on Sunday over Boston's Patriots.

 Ten days until the Bengals make final cuts and for the fourth straight year running back Cedric Peerman is on the bubble and ...